triggermesh/docs/docs/targets/splunk.md

 This procedure is described in more details in the Splunk documentation: [Set up and use HTTP Event Collector in Splunk Web ][hec].

-## Deploying an instance of the Target
+## Deploying an Instance of the Target

 Open the Bridge creation screen and add a target of type `Splunk`.